enasisnetwork/ansible-provision/README.md

 - `libvirt` Manage the guest within the platform hypervisor.
 - `proxmox` Manage the guest within the platform hypervisor.
 - `bootstrap` Additional tasks for branding and hardening.
-- `accounting` Manage users and groups in operating system.
+- `accounts` Manage users and groups in operating system.

 ## Quick start for local development
 Start by cloning the repository to your local machine.